sohail20/invoice-reader/README.md

 ## Components

-Modrik is a pre-designed starting point for building a web-based dashboard using Next.js and Tailwind CSS.
+Invoice Reader is a pre-designed starting point for building a web-based dashboard using Next.js and Tailwind CSS.
 The template includes:

 * Sophisticated and accessible sidebar
 * Data visualization components